1

 A more strict option is the restricted patch, where the FAKE_SIGNATURE permission can be obtained only by privileged system apps, embedded in the ROM during the build process.

-• SIGNATURE_SPOOFING (no): yes to use the original patch, restricted for the restricted one, no for none of them
+• SIGNATURE_SPOOFING (no): yes to use the original patch, restricted for the restricted one, no for none of them and to default to built-in signature spoofing.

 If in doubt, use restricted: note that packages that requires the FAKE_SIGNATURE permission must be included in the build as system apps (e.g. as part of GMS or CUSTOM_PACKAGES)